 Students interested in teaching careers can take advantage of the Honors College's Education Pathway: Receive a Bachelor of Arts with a concentration in a specific field (Art, Biology, Chemistry, English, Mathematics, Physics, Social Science or Spanish) and then complete a master's degree through the College of Education's M.Ed.
 Program in Curriculum and Instruction Plus Secondary Education Certification.

-While at the Honors College students will receive a concentration in what will be their area of teaching specialization, coordinating with the College of Education to complete specific education courses and a teaching internship as part of their undergraduate coursework: For more see the College of Education's detailed information on the area of specialization.
+While at the Honors College students will receive a concentration in what will be their area of teaching specialization, coordinating with the College of Education to complete specific education courses and a teaching internship as part of their undergraduate coursework.
 Students then complete graduate level coursework to receive the M.Ed.
 Plus Secondary Education Certificate: see the information sheet for details.

 Benefits of the Education Pathway

 The Education Pathway provides students a Master's degree as well as certification to teach, which is issued upon completion of the masters program.
 Successful students will begin their teaching career with a significant competitive edge, possessing both an honors B.A. or B.S. degree in an area of concentration, and a Master's degree.
 To accelerate their completion of the Master's degree, Honors College students may take some of the 2000-level M.Ed.
 Core courses while they are completing their Honors College degree.